tutorbookapp/tutorbook/README.md

 #### `npm run dev`

-Runs `next` which starts Next.js in development mode.
+Runs `next dev` using `full-icu` and with the Node.js `--inspect` flag on (useful for `debugger;` statements) which starts Next.js in development mode.

-Open [http://localhost:3000](http://localhost:3000) to view the app in the browser.
-The page will reload if you make edits.
+Open [http://0.0.0.0:3000](http://0.0.0.0:3000) to view the app in the browser (note that we use `0.0.0.0` instead of the default `localhost` for [Intercom support](https://bit.ly/3cAWfLv).
+The page will hot-reload if you make edits.
 You will also see any lint errors in the console.

 #### `npm run build`